kuzGo/MS3-Project-CI/README.md

 ## Acknowledgements
 <a name="ack"/>
-- I wanted to thank[ Nishant Kumar(https://github.com/nishant8BITS)], for all the support and pieces of advice during mentoring sessions on how to improve the project.
+- I wanted to thank[ Nishant Kumar](https://github.com/nishant8BITS), for all the support and pieces of advice during mentoring sessions on how to improve the project.
 - Code Institute for equipping me with the skills and knowledge to complete this project.
 - Friends and family for support,motivation and creating activity datasets.
 - Some parts of the README.md file have been used in my previous project.
-- Amy O'Shea, Slack channel lead who helped me with Jinja `for loop` bugs.
+- Amy O'Shea, Slack channel lead who helped me with Jinja for loop bug.
 - Yigit who tested my app and pointed out a few issues on Slack's peer-code-review channel.

 ### Site is for educational purposes